juniormayhe/Scripts/prometheus/readme.md

 Prometheus is both pull-based and push-based metrics collector.

 In pull-based collection, prometheus fetches metric data from applications that have implemented metrics collection at http://machine-name:9090/metrics.
-When we cannot implement metrics collection by changing applications source code, we must use exporters.
-Exporters can collect metrics from SQL Server and other 3rd party tools that we cannot change source code.
+When we cannot implement metrics collection by changing applications 3rd party applications source code, we must use exporters.
+Exporters can collect metrics from hardware applications, operating systems, databases (MySQL, MongoDB, Redis, SQL Server, etc), collaboration tools (jira, confluence, jenkins), messaging (kafka, rabbitmq), http (apache, haproxy, ningx), 3rd party apis (AWS, cloudflare, digital ocean, docker, github, monitoring systems (akamai, aws cloudwatch, graphite, influxdb).
 Prometheus will then fetch metric data from exporters.

 In push-based collection, applications send metric data directly to prometheus.
 Push-based is common for short-lived applications because there is no reason for them to be pulled by prometheus every N seconds since they can go offline anyime.
 A Push Gateway aggregates metrics sent by short-lived applications and prometheus pull them from this gateway.